Hamilton Principle for Chiral Anomalies in Hydrodynamics: Uniformly canonical fluid systems

 where we renamed the particle number current \(n^\alpha\) by \(\mathcal{J}^\alpha\).
-This is the Carter-Lichnerowicz equation (see, \cite{rieutord2006introduction,markakis} for a review).
+This is the Carter-Lichnerowicz equation (see, { \cite{carter1988standard}} and \cite{rieutord2006introduction,markakis} for a review).
 It must be complimented by the continuity equation

 Eq.\eq{1.21} with a not specified current \(\mathcal{J}\) used as a definition of uniformly canonical fluid systems by Carter \cite{carter}.
-Additional information about the relation between the conserved current $\mathcal{J}$ and the momentum defines a specific system.
+Additional information about the relation between the conserved current $\mathcal{J}$ and the momentum defines a specific { fluid} system.
 This relation involves the spacetime metric, while the equation \eq{1.21} does not.
 In the perfect fluid \(\mathcal{J}^\alpha=n^\alpha\) but, generally, it could be different.

 An easy consequence of the Carter-Lichnerowicz the equation is the Helmholtz law: vorticity \(\Omega\) is advected along the vector field defined by \(\mathcal{J}\) (see, \cite{markakis} and the Appendix).
 This property gives the meaning to \(\mathcal{J}\): a vector field associated with \(\mathcal{J}\) defines the streamlines.
-We, therefore, refer to \(\mathcal{J}\) as a {\it flow field}.
+We, therefore, refer to \(\mathcal{J}\) as a {\it flow field}, { or as a contravariant vector flow field.}

 An example of a non-uniformly canonical system is a baroclinic fluid.
 In this case, the r.h.s of \eq{1.21} equals \(n(\p\varepsilon/\p S)\p_\beta S\), where \(S\) is a Lagrangian scalar, such as the entropy per particle.